uc-dataviz/course-notes/docs/index.md

 ## Course description {-}

 Social scientists frequently wish to convey information to a broader audience in a cohesive and interpretable manner.
 Visualizations are an excellent method to summarize information and report analysis and conclusions in a compelling format.
 This course introduces the theory and applications of data visualization.
-Students will learn techniques and methods for developing rich, informative and interactive, web-facing visualizations based on principles from graphic design and perceptual psychology.
-Students will practice these techniques on many types of social science data, including multivariate, temporal, geospatial, text, hierarchical, and network data.
-These techniques will be developed using a variety of software implementations such as R, ggplot2, D3, and Tableau.
+We will establish this foundation using R and modern data visualization packages in R, most predominantly `ggplot2`.

+To support this approach, we will focus on the what, why, and how of data visualization.
+"What" focuses on specific types of visualizations for a particular purpose, as well as tools in R for constructing these plots.
+In "how" we will focus on the process of generating a data visualization from pre-processing the raw data, mapping attributes of the data to plot aesthetics, strategically determining how to define the visual encoding of the data for maximal accessibility, and finalizing the visualization to consider the importance of visual appeal.
+In "why" we discuss the theory tying together the "how" and the "what", and consider empirical evidence of best-practices in data communication.

+This course extends your prior training in the R programming language and extends your data science toolkit to a variety of data visualization packages.
+You will continue to employ common data science workflows for version control and collaboration, in particular with Git and GitHub.

+## Learning objectives {-}

+By the end of the course, students will be able to:

+- Understand the principles of designing and creating effective data visualizations.
+- Evaluate, critique, and improve upon one's own and others' data visualizations based on how good a job the visualization does for communicating a message clearly and correctly.
+- Post-process and refine plots for effective communication.
+- Use visualizations for evaluating statistical models and for statistical inference.
+- Master using R and a variety of modern data visualization packages to create data visualizations.
+- Work reproducibly individually and collaboratively using Git and GitHub.

 ## Prerequisites {-}

-MACS 30500 or equivalent programming course in R. Prior experience with `ggplot2` is expected.
+[MACS 30500](https://cfss.uchicago.edu) or an equivalent programming course in R. In particular, you should feel comfortable with the following operations in R:

+- Importing data files
+- Tidying and wrangling data
+- Data transformation
+- Data visualizations
+- Reproducible documents and `rmarkdown`
+- Core programming fundamentals (e.g. functions, iterative operations, conditional expressions)
+- `tidyverse` approaches to data scientific operations in R
+- Reproducible workflows
+- Git/GitHub

 ## Course schedule {-}